gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-14-shibuya-pixel-art-contest-2024.md

 ## Rorschach for Playdate

 This entry was created with [Rorschach](https://gingerbeardman.itch.io/rorschach) a creative toy/game I made for the [Playdate](https://play.date) handheld gaming system.
-This piece was created my moving the pen using the accelerometer and relying on dynamic ink colour.
+This piece was created by moving the "pen" using the accelerometer and relying on the dynamic ink colour which is relative to the movement.
 It's a fullscreen grab at 400×240px, titled 「キクぞく」"Kikuzoku" or "Chrysanthemum".

-It would be tremendously complicated and time-consuming to create artwork like this pixel-by-pixel, or even with dither brushes, unless you had a pressure sensitive stylus.
-Rorschach and the Playdate accelerometer makes light work of it.
+It would be tremendously complicated and time-consuming to create artwork like this pixel-by-pixel, or even with dither brushes, unless you had some sort of pressure sensitive stylus.
+But Rorschach and the Playdate accelerometer makes light work of it.

 The final image was my 12th attempt at getting a convincing flower!
-With many of my earlier attempts I was slow to hide the cursor and beautiful flowers were ruined by rogue strokes of ink.
+With many of my earlier attempts I was slow to hide the cursor and beautiful flowers were ruined by rogue strokes of ink after I'd technically finished.
 Perhaps I should have added the ability to record/playback or some sort of undo to the app. ([link](https://twitter.com/gingerbeardman/status/1810481363046318410))

 ![PNG](https://cdn.gingerbeardman.com/images/posts/shibuya-pixel-art-contest-2024-rorschach.png)